-Simvastatin Krka is not expected to interfere with your ability to drive or to use machinery.
-However, it should be taken into account that some people get dizzy after taking Simvastatin Krka.
+Simvastatin is not expected to interfere with your ability to drive or use machinery.
+However, it should be taken into account that some people get dizzy after taking Simvastatin.

-Simvastatin Krka contains lactose
+Simvastatin contains lactose

+Simvastatin contains a sugar called lactose.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

-3. How to take Simvastatin Krka
+3. How to take Simvastatin